lucono/karma-test-explorer/README.md

 ![Karma Test Explorer screenshot](./docs/img/sidebar.png)

-It displays rich information about your tests in the Testing side bar (left image), including focused ⚡and disabled 💤 tests.
+It displays rich information about your tests in the Testing side bar (left image), including focused ⚡ and disabled 💤 tests.
 It also detects duplicated tests in your project and convniently flags them for action.
 Test results summary, including passed, failed and skipped tests, are displayed in the side bar after each test execution (right image).

 ---
 Please take a minute to rate this extension in the [marketplace](https://marketplace.visualstudio.com/items?itemName=lucono.karma-test-explorer) and star it on [GitHub](https://github.com/lucono/karma-test-explorer/stargazers).
 For issues, questions, or feature requests, see [Reporting Issues](./docs/documentation.md#reporting-issues).